Top 10 Model Interpretability Techniques

 Despite these limitations, LIME’s ability to simplify and clarify complex models makes it a powerful tool in the realm of interpretable machine learning.
 Its simplified explanatory setups may not always represent the complexities of real-world applications, but they provide a crucial step towards transparency and trust in AI systems.

-The Shapley value is calculated by averaging the marginal contributions of features over all possible combinations, ensuring a fair distribution of feature importance.
+The Shapley value is calculated by averaging the marginal contributions of features over all possible combinations, verifying a fair distribution of feature importance.
 This method guarantees local accuracy, meaning that the sum of the feature contributions equals the model’s prediction for a specific instance.
 However, it does not guarantee that its explanations reflect the model’s decision-making process.

 SHAP employs a cooperative game theory-style approach to attribute feature contributions effectively, making it a robust and reliable method for interpretability.
 The consistency, missingness, and additive properties ensure that SHAP values remain stable and robust against irrelevant features.
 Each feature’s significance in SHAP values is determined by its contribution to the model’s output, allowing for a clear and precise interpretation.